 Welding Helmet: This welding helmet features a traditional #07 shade in the filter frame, and therefore, the cover plates are factory-installed.
 You simply download this headset, fit it to your head, and then you can use it.

-In the future, if you believe you can enhance your capabilities with an ADF product, you will be able to trade the filters for Insight, NextGen, or TrueSight II to leverage the trending shading technologies offered by our company.
+In the future, if you believe you can enhance your capabilities with an ADF product, you will be able to trade the filters for Insight, NextGen, or TrueSight II to leverage our trending shading technologies.

 Design: The Jackson Safety Fixed Shade Welding Helmet (W10 HSL 100) features a slim shell design that is ideal for tight spaces; the Shading grade 10 filter cover and canopy plates are factory-installed.

-Adaptable: This durable shield is flexible, comfortable, and offers an oversized field of view for a clear view of the weld pool; for use in MIG (Metal Inert Gas) welding, arc welding, or TIG (Tungsten Inert Gas) welding.
+Adaptable: This durable shield is flexible, comfortable, and offers an oversized field of view for a clear view of the weld pool; for use in MIG (Metal Inert Gas), arc, or TIG (Tungsten Inert Gas) welding.

-Adaptable: This product is also flexible for upgraded Jackson security ADFs such as Insight, NexGen, and TrueSight II.
+Adaptable: This product is also compatible with upgraded Jackson security ADFs, such as Insight, NexGen, and TrueSight II.

 06. Jackson Safety Welding Helmet: BH3 Auto Dark W / Balder Tech Welding Helmet

-The Jackson Safety BH3 Auto Sunning (ADF) Filter Lens boasts the highest EN379 (1/1/1/1) ratings for visual clarity, light scattering, variation in light transmission, and raw confidence, allowing the welder to see from different angles.
+The Jackson Safety BH3 Auto Sunning (ADF) Filter Lens boasts the highest EN379 (1/1/1/1) ratings for visual clarity, light scattering, light transmission variation, and overall confidence, allowing the welder to see from different angles.

-The Jackson Safety ADF has a variable darkness range from 9 to 13 to protect the wearer’s eyes from the harmful energy when welding (MIG welding, TIG welding, arc welding).
+The Jackson Safety ADF has a variable darkness range of 9 to 13 to protect the wearer’s eyes from harmful energy when welding (MIG, TIG, arc).

 High-thickness lightweight plastic shell helps protect the wearer’s face, forehead, neckline, and ears from welding sparks and splashes.
 The Sleek, curved front cover plate provides better heat buildup, glare, and reduced fogging than HSL 100.